 That project is titled “Grand Hotel,” described as a soapy drama set against the backdrop of a Miami Beach hotel.
 It will center around the family who owns the business, the staff who run it, and the explosive secrets they hide under the perfect exterior.
 It is based on the Spanish series “Gran Hotel,” which was set in Spain at the turn of the 20th century.

 Brian Tanen will write and executive produce.
 Longoria and Ben Spector will executive produce via their UnbeliEVAble banner.
-Oliver Bachert and Christian Gockel of Beta Films–the distributors of the original series–will also executive produce.
+Ramon Campos and Teresa Fernandez-Valdes of Bambu Producctiones, showrunner of the original Spanish show, will also executive produce.
 ABC Studios will produce.
 ABC and UnbeliEVAble had previously tried developing the show last year.

 Tanen is repped by UTA.
 Longoria is repped by CAA and Brillstein Entertainment Partners.